In twentieth-century fiction Neptune has fared somewhat better than Uranus. (For Neptune's major moon see the separate page on Triton.)

 Zendexor: I suggest, look for correspondences.
 Overlaps, which help to accumulate the characters of worlds.
 Such as, in this case: Neptune the Mystic - as in composer Gustave Holst's The Planets - overlapping with the mystic side of Stapledon's Last Men, and, in turn, the mind-travellers of the Last Men overlapping with the mind-exchange techniques of the undersea Neptunians in Captain Future's Challenge... just for example.
 Anyhow, a linking thread does exist, or can be made to exist.
 The way our minds work, we create wrapped-up packages of ideas and impressions, including this one called "Neptune", which takes its own particular shape and character from the sum total of what has been written and painted and imagined...

-I might also say, that a theme common to quite a few stories is that of Neptunian superiority in cultural attainment and/or sheer power.
+I might also say, that a theme common to quite a few stories (though admittedly not of The Monsters of Neptune) is that of Neptunian superiority in cultural attainment and/or sheer power.
 Neptunians seem quite often to be formidable in some way or other.
 On the most highbrow level we have Stapledon's human Neptunian descendants.
 In the delightful 1960s children's-TV series Space Patrol we had the rather snooty telepathic Neptunians who thought themselves a cut above the denizens of the inner Solar System ("They still speak with their mouths!" one of them observed in mirth, emitting thoughts audibly).

 And then there's the long early Hamilton tale, The Universe Wreckers, which gives us a dry Neptune, in contrast to Captain Future's watery world.
 The tale is hugely verbose and almost unreadable except by dyed-in-the-wool Hamilton fans like myself.
 But there are patches amid the turgid prose where something almost swims into focus, hinting at the future, gloriously readable author he would soon become.
 And it certainly gives us Neptunians of the formidable variety.